-Representing Clients in Baton Rouge & throughout Southern Louisiana
+Representing Clients in Baton Rouge, Prairieville & throughout Southern Louisiana

 If you have been arrested for DUI/DWI in Southern Louisiana, it is extremely important that you speak with a knowledgeable Baton Rouge DWI defense lawyer as soon as possible after your arrest.
 It is a criminal offense under Louisiana State law to operate a motor vehicle while under the influence of alcohol or another controlled substance.
 DUI/DWI charges entail serious negative consequences and may be punishable by imprisonment, driver's license suspensions, probation, and many days of community service, amongst other penalties.